 The evolving threat of cyber-crime

 The threats of cyber-crime are not only growing in volume but the way in which attacks are focused are changing.
 Cyber-criminals have realised that by combining strains of code they can boost the effectiveness of attacks, often resulting in being paid large sums.
-The WannaCry cyber-attacks, which took place in May 2017, for example, utilised a ‘worm’ code to speed up the rate of infection; the ransomware strain was responsible for infecting over 300,000 organizations in over 150 countries in just 3-days.
+The WannaCry cyber-attacks, which took place in May 2017, for example, utilised a ‘worm’ code to speed up the rate of infection; the ransomware strain was responsible for infecting over 300,000 organisations in over 150 countries in just 3-days.

 As many attacks still rely on some element of human interaction, or error, to initiate, cyber-criminals must regularly update strains of code and the way in which they focus attacks, to be successful; Traditional anti-virus solutions are regularly updated to include protection against new malware strains.
 By using new methods to spread an attack, cyber-criminals are likely to improve their chances of success and with regards to ransomware, improve the chances of a ransom being paid.